Noida Metro: Aqua Line extension from Noida Sector 51 to Knowledge Park V

-Noida Sector 142 to Botanical Garden
+Botanical Garden to Noida Sector 142 PRT

-DPR prepared for extension from Noida Sec 142 to Botanical Garden metro station that will cover around 11.5 km and comprises 11 stations.
-The project is expected to finish by 2023 and provide direct connectivity between expressway sectors and greater Noida to Delhi metro without having to leave the metro system.
-The DPR is being vetted by the board of the NMRC before being sent across for approvals.
+"Noida Film City-Noida Sector 142 PRT": It is a Personal rapid transit (PRT) from the existing Botanical Garden metro station (Noida Film City and Amusement Park in Noida Sector 16-18) to the existing Noida Sec 142 along the Noida–Greater Noida Expressway.
+In 2023, the completed DPR has been sent for approval for 11.56 km line with the following 8 stations, are Botanical Garden, Noida Sector 44, Noida Office, Noida Sector 97, Noida Sector 105, Noida Sector 108, Noida Sector 93 and Panchsheel Balak Inter College.

+Greater Noida - Noida Airport Metro

+"Greater Noida-Noida Airport Metro": from the existing Noida Sector 148 metro station on Noida Aqua Line to Noida International Airport is also proposed; and the Delhi Metro via the Faridabad–Ballabhgarh–Palwal–Jewar route.

+Ballabhgarh - Noida Airport Metro

+"Ballabhgarh-Noida Airport Metro": From Ballabhgarh metro station on Delhi Metro Violet Line to Palwal and Jewar Airport.

 Infrastructure

 Rolling stock

 The metro uses lightweight rakes made of stainless steel and aluminum, manufactured by China's CRRC Corporation.
 Each train has a seating capacity of 186 and a standing capacity of 848, with total capacity of 1,034 passengers.
 Nineteen rakes with four coaches each, a total of 76 coaches, will operate of the Aqua Line.
 The cost of each coach is ₹4 crore.
 Trains are equipped with a passenger information system, a public address system and an emergency announcement system from the operation control centre.